 Finally ready to just bite the bullet and book a trip to the South Pacific?
 Without question, July is the opportune time to visit Fiji, whose dry season gets in full swing and the water is at its clearest and calmest.
-You won’t go wrong with any of the white-sand beaches here, but this year, all eyes are on Malolo Island’s just-opened Six Senses Fiji.
+You won’t go wrong with any of the white-sand beaches here, but our eyes are trained on Malolo Island’s Six Senses Fiji.
 Just 24 pool villas—all teak, wood-beamed ceilings, and white linens—sit at the cusp of the sea, separated by lush jungle gardens and shaded by palm trees.
 Of course, the renowned spa is worth a look, as are the restaurants, which serve fruit and vegetables grown on-site—but we won’t blame you for spending most of your time out on the sand or snorkeling the nearby Malolo Barrier Reef.

 Known as “First Beach” to locals, Newport’s Easton’s Beach is the closest one you’ll find to downtown—ideal for popping by whether or not you decide to spend a full day there.
 Its proximity to the Cliff Walk means you can start or end your day with your toes in the sand between tours of Newport’s famous mansions and cliff views, while live band Tuesdays and Thursday Children’s Nights (July through August) make it a must for families.
 Keeping it casual?
 Grab a lobster roll from Easton’s Beach Snack Bar, then check in to Castle Hill Inn, a collection of cottages just a five minutes’ drive from downtown complete with lawn games, a private beach of its own, and a yacht for cruises nearby.